Sattva-108/ShaguTweaks-Mods-TBC-2.4.3/README.md

 *Click the item name to get item details.*
 *Items looted over 1 minute ago will be shown at 50% transparency.*
 *Items looted over 10 minutes ago will be shown at 25% transparency.*

-- **MiniMap Framerate & Latency**
-*Adds a small framerate & latency display to the mini map.*

-- **MiniMap Timer**
-*Adds a togglable timer to the minimap clock.*
-*Left click the clock to toggle the timer, left click the timer to start or right click to reset.*

-- **Restyle UI**
-*Restyles supported addons, buffs, buttons, minimap and unit names.*
-*If you are using MinimapButtonBag addon the MinimapButtonBag button will be repositioned to the bottom left of the minimap and will shown on mouseover.*

 - **Unit Frame Healthbar Colors**
 *Changes the unitframe and nameplate healthbar color when at 20% health or lower.*